The Master and Sub-account feature enables multiple trading accounts within one Master account.

 For more information on our fee tiers, look through our fee page.

 - Provides independence to experiment with various trading strategies at the same time.
 This allows traders to track their strategies more accurately.

 - If your account is verified (basic plus or higher), you can decide with which sub-accounts you want to share the same verification information, so that they can benefit from the verified status advantages.
 Alternatively, sub-accounts can be verified individually.

 - It is possible to transfer funds between your Master account and your sub-accounts' wallets.

 - You can create a sub-account which can be used for Paper Trading enabling you to simulate the Bitfinex platform features such as margin trading, margin funding, derivatives and the OTC desk.
 To learn more, read our Paper Trading guide.

-- Verified sub-accounts can also share Pulses with charts of their exchange wallet composition and the portfolio exposure percentage.
+- Basic Plus and above verified sub-accounts can also share Pulses with charts of their exchange wallet composition and the portfolio exposure percentage.
 To learn more, read our Bitfinex Pulse guide.